 The Parent Company's Risk Committee works under the mandate of the Board of Directors (BOD) to set up risk limits and manage the overall risk in the Company.
-The Board of Directors (the "BOD") through the Board Risk Committee (the "BRC") has overall responsibility for the establishment and oversight of the Company's risk management framework and they are assisted by various committees including the Enterprise Risk Committee, Management Credit Committee (MCC), Assets and Liabilities Committee (ALCO) and Investment Committee etc. These committees except the MCC work under the terms of reference set by the BOD and approve all risk management policies for the Company.
+The Board of Directors (the "Board") through the Board Risk Committee (the "BRC") has overall responsibility for the establishment and oversight of the Company's risk management framework and they are assisted by various committees including the Executive Management Committee ("ExCo"), Enterprise Risk Committee ("ERC"), Assets and Liabilities Committee ("ALCO"), Regulatory Compliance Committee ("RCC"), Information Security Committee ("ISC") and Business Continuity Management Steering Committee ("BCMSC") etc. These committees are appointed by the Board and assist the Board in management of risk in the Company including review and approval of all risk management policies.

-While the Board carries ultimate responsibility for overall risk management within the Company, the BRC will assist the Board in discharging its responsibilities in relation to 'Risk Management', which includes identifying, analyzing, assessing, treating, monitoring and communicating the risks associated with all activities, functions and processes within the Company.
-The BRC will make recommendations to the Board for approval of the Company's overall Risk Appetite.
+While the Board carries ultimate responsibility for overall risk management within the Company, the ERC assists the Board/Board Risk Committee in discharging these responsibilities including identifying, analyzing, assessing, treating, monitoring and communicating the risks associated with all activities, functions and processes within the Company.

-Notes to the financial statements for the year ended 31 December 2019 (continued)
+Notes to the financial statements for the year ended 31 December 2020 (continued)

-The Enterprise Risk Committee has overall responsibility for the oversight of the risk management framework and the risk appetite of the Company.
-The Enterprise Risk Committee is responsible for the approval of credit policies and procedures of the Company and to ensure adherence to the approved policies and close monitoring of different risks within the Company.
-The Enterprise Risk Committee also monitors and establishes various concentration limits, approves policy exceptions and monitors periodic portfolio reviews to ascertain asset quality.
+The ERC has overall responsibility for the oversight of risk management framework and the risk appetite of the Company.
+The ERC is also responsible for the approval of credit policies and procedures of the Company and to ensure adherence to the approved policies and close monitoring of different risks within the Company.
+The ERC also approves policy exceptions, establishes and monitors various concentration limits (such as limits for country, industry sector etc.) as part of the risk appetite and reviews credit portfolio to manage asset quality.